-This was an instant hit in the England, but not in America where it was released on Swan records, the only US label that would take it.
-Swan put it out in September 1963, but while The Beatles were huge in England, they were still no big deal in America until February 1964.
-That's when Beatlemania took hold and this became a US hit.
+This was an instant hit in the UK, but not in America, where it was released on Swan records, the only US label that would take it.
+Swan put it out in September 1963, but while The Beatles were huge in their homeland, they were still no big deal in America until February 1964.
+That's when Beatlemania took hold and "She Loves You" became a US hit.

 This popularized the phrase "yeah, yeah, yeah."
 Paul McCartney's dad wanted them to sing "yes, yes, yes" instead because he thought it sounded more dignified.

 Yeah, the Everly Brothers did it first, using a hook of "yeah, yeah, yeah, yeah" on their 1961 cover of the song "Temptation," which was a #1 hit in the UK.

 The Beatles released a German version translated as "Sie Liebt Dich" in the US in 1964.
 They learned some German when they became the house band at the Star-Club in Hamburg in 1962, but needed a German speaker to help them with the lyrics.
 They recorded the German version in Paris - it was the only time they recorded outside of England.